Skip to content

 Custom Storage Backends

-While delta always needs its internal storage backend to work and be properly configured, in order to manage the delta log, it may sometime be advantageous - and is common practice in the arrow world - to customize the storage interface used for reading the bulk data.
+While delta always needs its internal storage backend to work and be properly configured, in order to manage the delta log, it may sometimes be advantageous - and is common practice in the arrow world - to customize the storage interface used for reading the bulk data.

 deltalake will work with any storage compliant with pyarrow.fs.FileSystem, however the root of the filesystem has to be adjusted to point at the root of the Delta table.
 We can achieve this by wrapping the custom filesystem into a pyarrow.fs.SubTreeFileSystem.